HINDRANCES TO TRUE SPIRITUAL GROWTH (Part 2)

 Unhealthy spiritual comparison is one of the major causes of spiritual retardation among the believers today.
 It is unwise to compare, judge or measure your spiritual growth by the life and character of anyone else except that of Christ (2 Cor.
 10:12).

-While there is nothing wrong to have a spiritual mentor, leader, or a discipler whose love for God, godly lifestyle, faith, and labours and sacrifices for God’s kingdom you can emulate, you must however be careful not to set any man regardless of his spiritual level or maturity as your perfect or ultimate standard and model of spirituality or maturity (Heb.
+While it is good and beneficial to have a spiritual mentor, leader, or a discipler whose love for God, godly lifestyle, faith, and labours and sacrifices for God’s kingdom you can emulate; however, you must be careful not to set any man regardless of his spiritual level or maturity as your perfect or ultimate standard and model of spirituality or maturity (Heb.
 10:24).

 Beyond mortal men or human leaders in the Church, we must always be “looking unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.”
 (Heb.
 12:2 NKJV).